jacobneu/150BadStyleS18/README.md

     empty : unit -> 'a t
     null : 'a t -> bool
 ```
 which push to the stack, pop from the stack, return an empty stack, and check whether a stack is empty, respectively.
 There is also an exception Empty, which should be raised if we pop off an empty stack.
-The provided refsol implements all four operations in constant time, but if you can implement them asymptotically slower then that's excellent.
+Our solution implements all four operations in constant time, but if you can implement them asymptotically slower then that's excellent.

 ### Good luck, and may your code be confusing, unreadable garbage!